Is NFC/RFID Skimming a Real Threat... Yet?

 Read/write is where information is only sent one-way.

 Emulation is where a device can function the same as a physical card.
-A good example would be an Android phone using Android Pay at a store checkout.
+A good example would be an Android phone using Android Pay at a store checkout or an iPhone using Apple Pay at a store checkout.

-They buy devices that pretty much steal the code produced from your debit or credit card, or your smartphone.
+Typically, nefarious actors buy devices that enable them to steal the code produced from your debit/credit card or your smartphone that enables payment.

 It certainly is.
 Is it a threat you're likely to face?
-Realistically, probably not.
+Realistically, given the "average" threat model, probably not.

-As RFID technology becomes increasingly popular -- especially in the United States -- NFC/RFID skimming does remain a threat, but not necessarily a viable one.
+As RFID technology becomes increasingly popular -- especially in the United States -- NFC/RFID skimming does pose a potential threat, but for the overwhelming majority of people NOT a viable one.

 I say this because for most criminals/hackers/whatever-you-want-to-call them, the risk versus reward is not the best.
 On the skimmer's end, there's a lot of effort to be put in... and the payoff really isn't there for them.